firelight322/dr2ds/README.md

 ## Todo
 Just some notes so I don't forget.
 Assume none of this will ever happen.
 - Port selection.
-- Brake temp?
-What's the telemetry units.
+- Brake fade.
+What's the telemetry units?
 - ABS